-Financial aid files are not complete until the student receives a rose-colored MCC Award Letter.
-Students must have a completed financial aid file and a MCC Award Letter before registration day or be prepared to pay tuition and fees.
+Financial aid files are not complete until the student receives an offer letter on their self service portal under the Financial Aid tab.
+Students must have a completed financial aid file and a MCC Offer Letter before registration day or be prepared to pay tuition and fees.
 For financial aid to be guaranteed for the term, a student should have files completed as follows: by July 1 for Fall Semester; by November 1 for Spring Semester; or by April 1 for Summer Session.